DriveON: Emissions and safety inspection program

 - provide an emissions test report

-If you need an emissions test for your heavy diesel commercial motor vehicle, there are vehicle inspection centres located across Ontario that can perform this inspection.
+If you need an emissions test for your heavy-duty diesel commercial motor vehicle, there are vehicle inspection centres located across Ontario that can perform this inspection.

 Get a safety inspection

 You can get a safety inspection at any existing motor vehicle inspection station.
-Motor vehicle inspection stations will begin transitioning to the new DriveON program later this year, starting with commercial safety inspection stations.
+Motor vehicle inspection stations will begin transitioning to the new DriveON program, in early 2024.

 Vehicles that need an emissions test

-Your vehicle needs an emissions test if it is a heavy diesel commercial motor vehicle with a registered gross weight over 4,500 kilograms, such as a large truck or bus, and the vehicle is either:
+Your vehicle needs an emissions test You can get a safety inspection at any existing motor vehicle inspection station.
+Motor vehicle inspection stations will begin transitioning to the new DriveON program, in early 2024. if it is a heavy-duty diesel commercial motor vehicle with a registered gross weight over 4,500 kilograms, such as a large truck or bus, and the vehicle is either:

 - at least seven model years old and you are renewing your licence plate sticker